 The best single predictor of future inflation is past inflation itself.
-It is not inconceivable that other observed variables, such as unemployment or even interest rates themselves, have supplementary predictive power, and perhaps should be included in the information set the Taylor Rule uses for its inflation forecast.
+It is not inconceivable that other observed variables, such as unemployment or even interest rates themselves, have supplementary predictive power, and perhaps should be included in the information set the Taylor Rule uses in its proxy for expected inflation.
 ALS could easily estimate a Vector Autoregression (VAR) that incorporates such variables.
 I plan to investigate that option in the future.